ibmverse/verse-developer/_tutorials/ext-action-contribution.markdown

 * The __ext_id__ property is a string that provides a unique identifier for this action contribution.

-* The __dataType__ property indicates the extension point where the action contribution is displayed to the user:
+* The __object__ property indicates the extension point where the action contribution is displayed to the user:

     * The __person__ property specifies that the action contribution displays in the business card view.